Comprehensive Guide of Product Analytics

 Instead of evolving their product based on their gut instinct, guesswork, or internal needs, they create a better product using product analytics which makes them more profitable than their peers.

 Thanks to this data, they can understand how users engage with their product, what they like or dislike, what they do, and what makes them engage, churn, or return.
+These metrics can even be deduced with the help of in-app marketing analytics.

 If product managers use only discussions and surveys to find out the experience their users have with their product, they can easily come to the wrong conclusions.
 That’s because users can’t always tell or know what they value most about your product or why they interacted with your product in a certain way.
 This type of product feedback is often inaccurate.